Haykode/DijkstraAlgorithmVisualizationTool/README.md

 - **Development Environment**: Visual Studio (recommended)
 - **Graphics Library**: EasyX

 To build and run this project, you must install EasyX.
-The required header and library files are included in the repository for ease of use.

 ## Disclaimer
 While this project is free to use and distribute under the BSD 3-Clause License, it uses the EasyX library, which is not open-source but is free for personal and educational use.
 Ensure that your usage of this project complies with both the BSD 3-Clause License and EasyX’s usage terms.